talkable/talkable-docs/source/advanced_features/events.rst

 “purchase”.
 All events should be passed to Talkable, including recurring events.
 Talkable’s backend referral engine runs each event through several checks to identify whether the event was associated with a referral or not.
-With both “subscription” and “purchase” events being passed to Talkable, we are then able to setup referral campaigns to report on and reward these events as desired.
+With both “subscription” and “purchase” events being passed to Talkable, we are then able to set up referral campaigns to report on and reward these events as desired.
 See some examples below.

-Subscription payments should go under “subscription” event category.
-All such events can be found inside Reports → Events.
+Subscription payments should be registered under the “subscription” event category.
+All such events can be found in the Reports → Events section of your Talkable Dashboard.
 Here is an example:

 .. code-block:: html